nrwl/nx/docs/node/guides/configuration.md

 # Configuration

 There are three top-level configuration files every Nx workspace has: `workspace.json`, `nx.json`, and `tsconfig.base.json`.
-Many Nx plugins will modify these files when generating new code, but you can also modify them manually.
+Many Nx plugins modify these files when generating new code, but you can also modify them manually.

 ## workspace.json